OpenMx/OpenMx/docs/source/TimeSeries_Matrix.rst

    ExpMean = F * (I - A)^{-1} * M
    \end{eqnarray*}

 The free parameters in the model can then be estimated using maximum likelihood for covariance and means data, and full information maximum likelihood for raw data.
 The **M** matrix is required both for raw data and for covariance or correlation data that includes a means vector.
-The ``mxRAMObjective`` function takes four arguments, which are the names of the **A**, **S**, **F** and **M** matrices in your model.
+The ``mxExpectationRAM`` function takes four arguments, which are the names of the **A**, **S**, **F** and **M** matrices in your model.
+The ``mxFitFunctionML`` function often takes no arguments.

 The model is now ready to run using the ``mxRun`` function, and the output of the model can be accessed from the ``@output`` slot of the resulting model.
 A summary of the output can be reached using ``summary()``.